oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/dynamic_profiler/README.md

 #### Analyzing Stall and Occupancy Metrics

 In this tutorial, there are two design scenarios defined in dynamic_profiler.cpp.
-One showing a naive pre-optimized design, and a second showing the same design optimized based on data collected through the Intel® FPGA Dynamic Profiler for DPC++.
+One showing a naive pre-optimized design, and a second showing the same design optimized based on data collected through the Intel® FPGA Dynamic Profiler for DPC++ on an Arria 10 device.

 ##### Pre-optimization Version #####